 In their match against Dartmouth at the Pizzitola Sports Center Saturday, the Bears trailed by six with just three minutes left before finishing the game with an 11-3 run and finding redemption in a 62-60 victory.

-It was a balanced offensive effort on the night for the Bears with four players scoring in double figures.
-Lilly led the way with 14, while Gainey had a strong all-around performance of 12 points, 13 rebounds and five blocks.
+Four players for the Bears made double figures during the game.
+Lilly led with 14, followed by Gainey with a strong all-around performance of 12 points, 13 rebounds and five blocks.
 “I feel good on the court,” said Gainey.
 “T (Choh) got me going and with being down six after being up 14, it was important to finish strong.”